ros2/design/articles/151_node_to_participant_mapping.md

 #### Using USER_DATA and GROUP_DATA QoSPolicy

-Each `Participant` could have in its user data the list of node names that owns.
+Each `Participant` could store in its user data, the list of node names that it owns.
 When this data is changed, each `ParticipantListener` will be notified.
 This is not a good option, as `UserData` is just a sequence of bytes.
 Organizing a complex message in it won't be easy nor performant.